-On occasion, there may be out of uniforms days scheduled.
+or emorm bays On occasion, there may be out of uniforms days scheduled.
 Clothing may not contain terms, logos, pictures, cartoons, slogans, writing, or images that are offensive, political, harassing, or discriminatory in nature.

-Students also MAY NOT WEAR:

-- Dresses, skirts, or shorts more than 2 inches above the knee - Sandals or other open shoes (safety reasons) - Pants or jeans with tears, shreds or holes - Tightly fitted or revealing clothing. (leggings must be worn with a long shirt that covers the top half of the leg) - Tank tops, sleeveless shirts, or shirts with cut out shoulders
+Students also MAY NOT WEAR: ☐ Dresses, skirts, or shorts more than 2 inches above the knee ☐ Sandal, flip flops or other open shoes (safety reasons) ☐ Pants or jeans with tears, shreds or holes ☐ Tightly fitted or revealing clothing. (leggings must be worn with a long shirt that covers the top half of the leg) ☐ Tank tops, sleeveless shirts, or shirts with cut - out shoulders When in doubt, do not wear it to school.
+If an article of clothing is deemed to be inappropriate, a student may be required to alter his/her apparel.